-Sharpness-Aware Minimization (SAM) has demonstrated effectiveness in enhancing model robustness by encouraging ``flat" minima in the loss landscape, where loss exhibits gradual changes with respect to parameter variations.
-This characteristic enhances generalization and increases resilience to data corruption.
-However, SAM does not adequately address fairness concerns, as the resulting robustness improvements are not uniformly distributed across demographic subgroups.
-In particular, the accuracy gains achieved by SAM tend to be unevenly allocated, with certain disadvantaged subgroups experiencing disproportionately higher levels of accuracy degradation.
+Sharpness-Aware Minimization (SAM) improves model robustness by encouraging ``flat'' minima in the loss landscape, where loss changes gradually with parameter variations.
+This property improves generalization and resilience to data corruption.
+However, SAM does not adequately address fairness as its robustness improvements are not uniformly distributed across demographic subgroups.
+In particular, SAM's accuracy gains can be unevenly allocated, and some disadvantaged subgroups can experience disproportionately high accuracy degradation.

-To address this limitation, we introduce a novel reweighing mechanism that adjusts sample importance across subgroups, enabling SAM to simultaneously prioritize both robustness and fairness.
-By allocating greater attention to samples from disadvantaged subgroups, this reweighing scheme balances gradient contributions from each group, mitigating robustness disparities and ensuring more equitable performance across demographic subgroups.
+To address this limitation, we introduce a reweighting mechanism that adjusts sample importance across subgroups so that SAM prioritizes both robustness and fairness.
+By allocating greater attention to samples from disadvantaged subgroups, this reweighting scheme balances gradient contributions from each group, mitigates robustness disparities, and ensures more equitable performance across demographic subgroups.